 2012 | Fabian Cancellara - Domane

-Over the last 10 years, the Roubaix has achieved nine major wins to the Domane’s six.
+Over the last decade, the Roubaix has achieved nine major wins to the Domane’s six.
 Keep in mind, however, that list only shows wins and does not factor in podiums or any other results to create a more detailed and nuanced picture.
 For example, in the 2019 Paris-Roubaix, the Specialized Roubaix achieved the amazing feat of having five finish in the top 10.

 There are also many cases of pro riders choosing standard race bikes in these classics.
 Several riders have won Flanders, Gent-Wevelgem, and E3 on the Specialized Tarmac.
 Bike choice often comes down to personal preference, and many pros may choose ultimate efficiency over comfort.
 As we all know, pros are fitter and tougher than the average rider, so don't assume you should always have the same gear that they do.